-- a) A Double Minor Penalty shall be imposed on a player who spears or attempts to spear or buttends or attempts to butt-end an opponent. - b) A Match Penalty shall be imposed on any player who injures an opponent by spearing or buttending.
+- a) A Double Minor Penalty shall be imposed on a player who spears or attempts to spear or butt-ends or attempts to butt-end an opponent. - b) A Match Penalty shall be imposed on any player who injures or attempts to injure an opponent by spearing or butt-ending.
 This should be treated as a deliberate attempt to injure under Rule 6.4.15.